 … all these produce signs of stress and eventually disease too.

 Fight or Flight, yes.
 Constant pressure and expectation, NO!

-Over a long period when Chinese medicine was emerging, mankind was moving from a hunter killer stage to an agrarian stage.
-Unfortunately our genes haven't kept pace.
+Over a long period when Chinese medicine was emerging, mankind was moving from a hunter-killer stage to an agrarian culture.
+Unfortunately our genes haven’t kept pace.

 Our genes know how to make us fight or run, but not how to deal with ongoing stress, pressure, worry, expectations, anger, lack of anger and fear.
 These emotions and the signs of stress they produce make us ill.

 A. Wind moves things.
 (Sometimes, if the wind is very strong, a door flung open by it can’t be shut, such is the force: here it causes the equivalent of a cramp or constriction.)

 Hence ‘Wind’ symptoms are those of movement, often involuntary.
 Sometimes, Wind produces the inability to move, as in a cramp or the inability to relax muscles.

 Of course you can get ‘Wind’ and ‘Heat’ symptoms together!

 Often with this you get emotions.
 They could be cause or effect.